zaphosting/docs/docs/gameserver-database-external-access.md

 ---
 id: gameserver-database-external-access
 title: 'Game server: External database access'
-description: Information on how to access the databases of game servers from ZAP-Hosting with external administration programs
+description: "Information on how to access the databases of game servers from ZAP-Hosting with external administration programs"
 sidebar_label: External database access
 services:
   - gameserver